betty-van/100-days-of-code/r1-log.md

   - completed import.py of project 1, learned about environment variables and more databases

 ## Day 24: 11-13-19
+  - Got registration page to insert into database and to check if already in DB
+  - solved 7 fCC basic algorithm problems

 ## Day 25: 11-14-19